Customer retention increases CTV and boosts a brand's revenue. Read this blog to learn how to improve Customer Retention for DTC Brands.

 Decoding Customer Retention: Metrics and Winning Tactics

-You’ve probably heard a million times that it’s cheaper to retain customers than acquiring new customers.
+You’ve probably heard a million times that it’s cheaper to retain customers than to acquire new customers.
 This is true for all digital businesses, which are immensely competitive.

 Since the high cut-throat competition and the crowded nature, customer acquisition requires many advertising expenses, engagement, and conversion.
 Therefore, it’s important to have a good amount of focus on customer retention.